Meet Our Team

 She holds memberships in many of our state and national veterinary associations, volunteered in Texas with pet therapy team visits to human nursing centers, mission trips to Mexico and Honduras, enjoys horseback riding and is an avid runner (she most recently completed the 2014 Houston marathon).
 She brought along her dog to WA State, a Vizla/Labrador mix named Farrah.

-Dr. Paul Linvog is the owner and Medical Director of Frontier Village Veterinary Hospital.
+Dr. Paul Linvog is a long standing supporter of the Lake Steven's community and veterinarian at Frontier Village Veterinary Hospital.
 As a little kid he was fascinated by animals and always had lizards, snakes, frogs and toads.

 While earning an undergraduate degree in Zoology at the University of Washington he spent his summers fishing halibut in Alaska with his father.
 He received his Doctorate of Veterinary Medicine from Washington State University in 1978 and in 1983 became an owner at the practice.